jacius/proto-slots/README.md

 * :reader [default: {the value of :accessor}]

   Name for the method to read the value of the slot.
-If the slot value is nil, and the object has a base object, this method returns the base object's value of this slot (which may be inherited from the base object's own base object, and so on down the inheritance chain).
+If the slot value is nil or unbound, and the object has a base object, this method returns the base object's value of this slot (which may be inherited from the base object's own base object, and so on down the inheritance chain).

   The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader method.
 If :reader is explicitly nil,